lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/100 Others/A Court of Fire and Ash.md

 						<div class="box def-note">
 							<div class="callout-title"> <div class="callout-title-inner"> subversions </div> </div>
 							<p>In this coven, Adolescents and Protectors are viewed no differently from Coven members.
 There presence is valued and celibrarted.</p>
+							<p>This coven's adolescents are adopted, and are of Animilian origin.</p>
 						</div>
 					</div>
 					<div class="grid right">